influxdata/helm-charts/charts/influxdb3-enterprise/README.md

 data or WAL PVC.
 WAL files, snapshots, catalog data, and Parquet files are persisted through the configured durable object store.

-For `objectStorage.type=memory` or `memory-throttled`, all object-store data (WAL files, snapshots, catalog data, and Parquet files) is held in memory and lost when the pod restarts.
-These modes are intended for testing only.
+`objectStorage.type=memory` and `memory-throttled` are not supported.
+Each component runs as a separate node, so in-process object storage cannot be shared across the cluster.

 For `objectStorage.type=file`, the chart creates one shared RWX object-storage PVC and mounts it at `objectStorage.file.dataDir` for Enterprise components.
-For single-node local testing only, where all pods run on the same node, you can set `objectStorage.file.persistence.accessMode=ReadWriteOnce` to use a local-path style StorageClass.
+For local testing where all pods run on the same Kubernetes node, you can set `objectStorage.file.persistence.accessMode=ReadWriteOnce` to use a local-path style StorageClass.

 #### Resource Configuration